 4. Study the configuration guide at E-Maculation.
 The Configuration Guide includes absolutely essential information about using the "classic" Mac OS in SheepShaver.
 If something goes wrong, and you have not studied that guide, then you have only yourself to blame.
 However, ignore everything you read on that site about the location of the preferences files.
 Instead, read the next item, below.

 The virtual hard disk in the system is a 2GB disk.
 If that does not provide

 enough disk space for your purposes, create a second disk, using the procedures

 This system is built on software provided by many people who are more expert than I am.
-The included build of SheepShaver was built by Ronald P. Regensburg and posted at the E-Maculation support forum for SheepShaver.
-The AppleScript makes use of two Unix applications, checkModifierKeys by Stefan Klieme, and dspsizes, by Martin Michel.
+The included build of SheepShaver is a custom build of code modified by the programmer who uses the name kanjitalk755.
+The AppleScript makes use a Unix application, checkModifierKeys by Stefan Klieme.
 I have benefited from many suggestions by Ronald P. Regensburg and others in the E-Maculation forum, and I could not have written this script without the help of many experts at Macscripter.net and especially from Shane Stanley there at Macscripter.net and at the forum at latenightsw.com.

 Please do not ask me to help you set up the "classic" Mac OS or advise you about any applications.
 Please ask for support in the E-Maculation support forum for SheepShaver.
 If you want to get in touch with me about the AppleScript in the SheepShaver Wrapper, then please visit this page.